 The operator told that she did not use assistance of a person as marshaller for parking of the truck because no one was working on that side of the aircraft.
 The accident emphasizes the importance of safety in positioning the truck near the aircraft.

 There are two main types of a lavatory service equipment.

-- Lavatory service truck is the most common type where all equipment components are installed over a truck.
+- Aircraft Lavatory service truck is the most common type where all equipment components are installed over a truck.

-- The other type is lavatory service cart in which all components are installed over a cart that is needed to be towed to the desired location by a towing tractor.
+- The other type is Aircraft lavatory service cart in which all components are installed over a cart that is needed to be towed to the desired location by a towing tractor.

 All large airports use lavatory service trucks because they can service more aircrafts than a lavatory service cart and they don’t require any external machine such as a towing tractor for their movement.

-Basic Design of Lavatory Service Truck
+Aircraft Lavatory Service Truck Design

 A lavatory service truck is a collection of components installed over a truck chassis.
 It has two main tanks.
 One is the waste tank that stores the waste drained from the aircraft.
 The other is the flush tank that stores the disinfectant liquid (often referred to as the blue water) used for rinsing the aircraft’s waste tank.